PhilipQuirke/SkyCombAnalystHelp/Usage.md

 ## What Path to Fly
 There are many ways to design a flight path to collect data:
-- If you are focused on a small area, then a "criss cross" pattern can be used to cover the same area multiple times from different directions.
+- If you have a large area to cover, or your target animal is rare, then a "lawn mowing" pattern covers the most land, and collects the most data.
-- If you have a large area to cover, or your target animao is rare, then a "lawn mowing" pattern covers much more area, and collects more data.
+- If you are focused on a small area, then a "criss cross" pattern will covers the same area multiple times from different directions.

 ![DroneFlightPathExample](./Static/DroneFlightPathExample.png?raw=true "Drone Flight Path Examples")